zhipeng-d-chen/oasis-bot/README.md

 - **NPM**: Ensure you have npm installed.

-put your proxy in file `proxy.txt` format `http://username:pass@ip:port` 1 proxy for 1 provider
+put your proxy in file `proxy.txt` format `http://username:pass@ip:port` recommended use static proxy...

-so if you want create multiple providers you need to put multiple proxy there.

 ## Setup